-There are four main production communes devoted to market gardening in southern Benin (Fig. 1): Grand-Popo, Ouidah, Cotonou and Sèmè-Kpodji.
-A more detailed mapping of surveyed systems is available in the Supplementary Material.
+There are four main production communes/perimeters (from now on referred to as 'sites') devoted to market gardening in southern Benin (Fig. 1): Grand-Popo, Ouidah, Cotonou and Sèmè-Kpodji.
+Amongst the leading vegetable species produced (from now on referred to as 'crops'), the following were studied: carrots, tomatoes, leafy vegetables such as lettuce and Cucurbitaceae (cucumber and watermelon).
+A more detailed mapping of surveyed combinations of a site, a type and a crop (from now on referred to as 'systems') is available in the Supplementary Material.